CS160-Summer2022/p2-creativity-canvas-varortz/README.md

 If you instead see an error message like ``Error: Cannot find module 'express'`` -- see step 3.
 ### 5. View your website
-Open a web browser (e.g. Google Chrome) to this URL: ``http://localhost:8000/``
+Open a web browser (e.g. Google Chrome) to this URL: ``http://localhost:8000/`` Select the NesHub Max to preview the design on http://localhost:8000/.

 You should see a delicious and fabulously designed drawing app!
 Nice!
 ### 6. Make it your own!